gilesknap/docker-outside-docker/README.md

 How
 ---
 This simple approach installs a minimal docker cli binary only and mounts the socket of the host's docker daemon into the container.
-Thus the containers you manage from inside this developer container are actually running on the host itself.
+Thus the containers you manage from inside this developer container are actually running in the host's docker or podman instance.

 Why
 ---